MicrosoftDocs/learn/learn-pr/wwl-sci/create-manage-sensitive-information-types/includes/4-describe-custom-with-exact-data-match.md

 The rule package in an EDM SIT defines:

 - **Matches** specify the primary element used for exact lookups, such as a regular expression or a function.
-- **Classification** determine the type of sensitive information being searched for.
+- **Classification** determines the type of sensitive information being searched for.
 - **Supporting elements** provide additional context, helping refine the accuracy of the match.
 For instance, finding "SSN" near a social security number increases confidence.
 - **Confidence levels** measure the likelihood of a match, based on how much supporting evidence is present.
 - **Proximity** defines the allowable character distance between the primary and supporting elements.